razman82196/DeadHop/README.md

 ## Notes
 - First run creates a user config at `%USERPROFILE%/.peachbot_local/config.json`.
-- The IRC engine and Peach AI are stubbed initially; we will iterate features quickly.
+- The IRC engine and DeadHop AI are stubbed initially; we will iterate features quickly.

 ---